 - Encephalomyelitis is inflammation in the brain and spinal cord, which damages the protective sheath that covers nerve fibers (myelin).
 Symptoms include headache, confusion, alteration in level of consciousness, difficulty with words and speech, and muscle weakness.
 It may be misdiagnosed as multiple sclerosis.

 - Lyme encephalopathy refers to cognitive and memory problems.
 Symptoms include "brain fog," problems with short- and long-term memory, difficulty with word recall, slow thought processing, and general feelings of mental impairment.

 When Lyme disease infection spreads to the tissues of the heart it can cause inflammation (carditis).
 Lyme carditis interferes with the heart's electrical conduction signals.
 The result is "heart block," the stopping of the electrical impulses that keep the heart beating normally.
 Heart block can occur very suddenly, and can be fatal.
 Lyme carditis is one of the most serious complications of Lyme disease.

 In Europe (but not in the United States), Lyme disease can also result in myocarditis, an inflammation of the cardiac muscle.
 In this uncommon condition, the heart fails to contract as strongly as normal and the person develops congestive heart failure, with accumulation of fluid in the lungs or in other areas of the body.
 It is not clear why this condition is prevalent only in Europe.

 Other Organ Complications

 If Lyme disease spreads throughout the body, it can affect other organs.
-Lyme disease may manifest as hepatitis (liver), hearing loss (ears), or keratitis (eyes).
+Lyme disease may rarely manifest as hepatitis (liver), hearing loss (ears), or keratitis (eyes).

 Pregnancy and Lyme Disease